A couple having a conversation over breakfast, potentially discussing financial matters or plans.

 Of course, there are also some cons to consider.

 The secondary mortgage market plays a critical role in keeping the economy moving.
-Without it, many would-be home buyers would not be able to obtain a loan from a lender based on a lack of available funds.
-This could lead lending to grind to a halt, with devastating consequences.
+Without it, many potential home buyers would not be able to obtain a loan from a lender based on a lack of available funds.
+This could cause lending to come to a standstill, with severe repercussions.

 Patrick Chism